Extracurricular Activities

 Option B produces a much stronger application at top US schools.
 The 1-2 deep commitments become your spike (see Spike vs Well-Rounded), and the 3 secondary interests provide context and breadth.

-Option A produces a weak application — competent but unmemorable.
+Option A produces a weak application.
+Competent but unmemorable.
 Reading 8 shallow activities tells the admissions reader nothing distinctive about who you are.

 How to use 9th and 10th grade

-Reviewed by Sprint Admissions Team · Updated April 2026
+Reviewed by Sprint Admissions Team · Updated May 2026

 Related terms